 The application to do away with Smithfield’s Western Market Buildings and only save some of the facades came from Henderson Global Investors, Ltd. Ironically, their new real estate development partner is none other than TIAA CREF, a “leading provider of retirement services in the academic, research, medical, cultural and government fields,” whose contributors and pensioners are typical of the very types of people who have been supporting the revival and development of local markets in the United States (after decades of decline, of course).
 This team is proposing several six-story office blocks for the site.

-Another private sector proposal to renovate and reopen the markets was submitted by Eric Reynolds’ company Urban Space Management, the brains behind some very successful market projects in London (Camden Lock, Greenwich, Spitalfields) and New York (Union Square Holiday Market).
+Another private sector proposal to renovate and reopen the markets was submitted by Eric Reynolds’ company Urban Space Management, influential in some very successful market projects in London (Camden Lock, Greenwich, Spitalfields) and New York (Union Square Holiday Market).
 USM is proposing a 90-year lease deal with the City Corporation to make a go at saving not only the physical Smithfield Western Market Buildings, but restoring the uses of a market as well.
 These guys have a great track record with markets, and their proposal should be given very serious consideration as it shows how to do what many said can’t be done.

 Thankfully, supporters of the Smithfield Western Market Buildings had enough time and moxie to mobilize alongside SAVE Britain’s Heritage, which organized a political campaign and petition drive to put the application on hold.
 Jolly good!

 London has been quite good at preserving its market culture, deliberately keeping many of its traditional markets in the city as a fundamental way to preserve character and prevent London from becoming a domain for only the well-coiffed and well-heeled.
 Borough Market, Spitalfields, and the meat wholesale market at Smithfield are all great successes that, in concert with a remarkable network of others across the British capital, attest to the value of markets as a civic asset beyond measure.